 Good learner, purposeful, intelligent, strong desire for success, self-determined, natural leaders, good circulation, healthy skin and hair, quick metabolism

 To help balance your pitta, here are some things you can do:

 - Eat more foods that are naturally sweet (dates), bitter (turmeric) and astringent (pomegranate).

 - Consume cooling foods (both energetically and in temperature)

-- Eat fresh cooked foods (raw foods)
+- Eat fresh cooked foods (raw vegetables and foods)

 - Avoid direct exposure to the sun from 10 a.m. to 3 p.m.

 - Include a moderate amount of high-quality olive, sunflower and coconut oils in your diet.